-Jody and Silvia are our experts for travel to Lithuania.
-Their knowledge of Lithuania and all of the Baltic region is invaluable when planning a trip to this region.
+Jody and Leigh are our experts for travel to Lithuania.
+Their knowledge of Lithuania and the entire Baltic region is invaluable when planning a trip to this area.

 They can maximize your time and plan the best methods of travel within the region.

 One of the world’s oldest cultural and linguistic civilizations, archaeologists believe that Lithuania dates back as far as 10000 BC.
 It was the first country to cry out for independence from the USSR and has stoically withstood the onslaught of many invasions by the Poles, the Russians, Scandinavians and Germans.
 Fiercely protective of their independence, the Lithuanians proudly uphold their cultural and natural heritage.

 Lithuania was also a hub for the European Jewish population and its capital Vilnius has several poignant remnants of Lithuania’s Jewish heritage within its city walls.
 We have deep knowledge of all the sites, from forgotten shtetls to famous capitals of Jewish culture and learning.
 To make your trip even more unforgettable, add a personal touch and meet a representative of the Jewish Community or let our guides invite you to a Shabbat dinner.

 Beyond Vilnius, Lithuania’s coastline distinguishes itself with the Curonian Spit – a silver swathe of sand that lies along the Baltic Sea.
 Lush woods and wetlands make it a thriving habitat for birds and small animals.
 Uncover the depths of this ancient and mysterious land with Exeter International.

 For custom luxury travel and tours to Lithuania, please contact one of our travel experts, or read on below for more information about where to go and when, along with our Insider's Guide.